*2021 Field School Postponed*

-Due to the unprecedented global situation regarding Cornovaris/Covid-19 the Department of Antiquities of Cyprus has cancelled all excavation permits for this summer.
-As such we will be unable to conduct our field school in June and July.
-We will provide an update and rescheduled dates for the 2021 season as soon as possible, and it will follow a similar fashion to the details laid out below for the postponed 2020 season.
+Due to the unprecedented global situation regarding Cornovaris/Covid-19, and the uncertainty surrounding international travel, we have unfortunately had to take the decision to postpone the 2021 field school at Kissonerga-Skalia.
+We are intending a return to a normal programme in 2022.
+We will provide an update and rescheduled dates for the 2022 season as soon as possible, and it will follow a similar fashion to the details laid out below for the postponed 2020 season.
 If you would like to contact us or stay in touch with project updates please do so via email.
 We hope everyone can stay safe and healthy, and look forward to seeing you all on the other side of this.

 The Cyprus American Archaeological Research Institute (CAARI) together with HARP will be running a four-week excavation field school from Saturday 27th June to Saturday 25th July at the site of Kissonerga-Skalia in southwestern Cyprus.
 Places are available to attend for 3 or 4 weeks, and set dates for excavation blocks are provided below.
 This field school is intended for those who have no prior experience with archaeological excavations, as full training will be provided, but we also gladly welcome those who have previous archaeological experience and are looking to increase their skill set and broaden their excavation experience.